SceneView/sceneview-android/README.md

 ## Support our work

-### Help us
+### Help us to
 - Buy devices to test the SDK on
-- Equipment for decent video recording Tutorials and Presentations
+- Buy equipment for decent video recording Tutorials and Presentations
-- Sceneview Hosting Fees
+- Pay Sceneview Hosting Fees

 ### How To Contribute
 - [Send $9.99 on Open Collective (CB, Paypal, Google Pay,..)](https://opencollective.com/sceneview/contribute/say-thank-you-ask-a-question-ask-for-features-and-fixes-33651)